FirstHR

 What is the average cost to hire an employee?

-The commonly cited figure is $4,700 per hire (SHRM benchmark).
-However, this average is skewed by large enterprises with lower per-hire costs.
-For small businesses, realistic all-in costs range from $5,500 to $24,000 depending on the role, recruiting method, and how you measure hidden costs like manager time and productivity loss.
+The commonly cited benchmark is $4,700 per hire according to SHRM, but this figure is heavily skewed by large enterprises with lower per-hire costs due to economies of scale.
+For small businesses, realistic all-in costs range from $5,500 to $24,000 per hire depending on the role, recruiting method, and whether you include hidden costs like manager time and productivity loss during the vacancy and ramp-up periods.
+Most small business owners significantly underestimate their true hiring cost because they only track direct expenses like job postings.

 How do you calculate cost per hire?

-The standard formula is: Cost Per Hire = (Internal Recruiting Costs + External Recruiting Costs) ÷ Total Number of Hires.
-Internal costs include staff time, software, and referral bonuses.
-External costs include job boards, agencies, and background checks.
-For a complete picture, add vacancy costs and new hire ramp-up productivity losses.
+The standard SHRM/ANSI formula is: Cost Per Hire = (Internal Recruiting Costs + External Recruiting Costs) divided by Total Number of Hires.
+Internal costs include staff and manager time, HR software, and referral bonuses.
+External costs include job boards, agency fees, background checks, and assessments.
+For a complete small business picture, you should also add vacancy productivity loss (roughly $100 per day the role is unfilled) and new hire ramp-up costs from reduced productivity in the first weeks or months.

 What is included in hiring costs?